Serhiy-Shekhovtsov/mars-anomalies-aae/docs/tensorboard.md

 ## How to Use

 Here is a basic example how to log loss values during training using already implemented method called `log_loss`.
+**NOTE:** Values logged by this method cannot be exported to json for external processing.

 ```python
 from logger import TBLogger